 Logging out of the MAC

 You should log out of the MAC whenever you are finished working with it or when you leave your workstation.
 For security reasons, the MAC logs you out automatically after five minutes of idle session time.
-To log out of the MAC, in the navigation pane, click Logout.
+To log out of the MAC, in the left-hand side navigation pane, click Logout.